 The VVC design should allow for the encapsulation of two or more versions of a coded video sequence at different frame rates and at different level and/or profile points.

+Interoperability and capability points definition and signalling

+To adopte the update to interoperability point syntax as proposed in M0451?

 The list of contributions